jsafrane/scratch/storage-tests.md

 | Ceph RBD | **none** | `[Feature:Volumes]` | Requires Ceph kernel modules and client utilities

 Individual tests have additional `[Slow]`, `[Serial]` and `[Disruptive]` tags as appropriate.

 `[Feature:Volumes]` is used in Ceph and iSCSI tests to skip them in all jobs, because no job install Ceph or iSCSI client utilities.
+These tests don't run in any e2e job and it's goal for this proposal to run them.

 #### Ceph server image
 Current Ceph RBD and CephFS tests start a new server in each test.
 Current Ceph image at  `test/images/volumes-tester/rbd` can run only **once** per node, because the image has hardcoded RBD pool and RBD image ("volume") name.